(he/they)

 Majors: Combined Classics BA/Latin Education EdM and English

-Campus/Community Involvement: Latin Club
+Campus/community involvement: Latin Club

-Fun Fact: I have a leopard gecko, a hamster and two gerbils!
+Fun fact: I have a leopard gecko, a hamster and two gerbils!

 What advice do you have for future UB students?

 UB has so many opportunities it can feel overwhelming at first.
 Try one club, go to one activity, branch out of your comfort zone!
-Also, talk to your professors and get to know your department.
+Talk to your professors and get to know your department.
 It never hurts to visit during their office hours for extra help or to get an answer to a question.
 You are valuable and important!

 Major: Communication